glyphic-co/textblock/README.md

 ```
 ### As a Node Module (shown here for React)

-1. Add to modules with `npm install --save textblock`
+1. Add to modules with `npm install --save textblock`,
-2. Include with `import Textblock from 'textblock';`, and
+2. include the module, and
 3. apply to elements within `componentDidMount()` as needed:

 ```
+import Textblock from 'textblock';

 componentDidMount() {
   Textblock([{
     target: ".some-element"